- Classical Plant Breeding at Johnny's • A Look Back

 She shared many inspiring years gardening and cooking with her grandma, developing her own love of food traditions and growing things.
 This in turn inspired her to pursue work at food co-ops and organics farms in Southern Wisconsin, before deciding to pursue degrees in Horticulture and Plant Breeding & Genetics from the University of Wisconsin–Madison.

-At Johnny's, Haga specializes on developing unique and flavorful new tomato and peppers, with adaptations needed by growers in short-season and low-input/organic environments.
-She continues to nurture an immense respect for the rich diversity of food crops domesticated by our human ancestors, and the heritage they have preserved and passed on for future generations.
+While at Johnny's, Haga specialized in developing unique and flavorful new tomato and peppers, with adaptations needed by growers in short-season and low-input/organic environments.
+As Executive Director at Seed Savers Exchange, she continues to nurture an immense respect for the rich diversity of food crops domesticated by our human ancestors, and the heritage they have preserved and passed on for future generations.